sylvainbx/rust-book-fr/FRENCH/src/ch04-01-what-is-ownership.md

 ## What Is Ownership?
 -->

-## Qu'est-ce que l'appropriation ?
+## Qu'est-ce que la possession ?

 <!--
 Rust’s central feature is *ownership*.
 Although the feature is straightforward to explain, it has deep implications for the rest of the language.
 -->

-La fonctionnalité centrale de Rust est *l'appropriation*.
+La principale spécificité de Rust est *la possession*.
 Bien que cette fonctionnalité soit simple à expliquer, elle a de profondes conséquences sur le reste du langage.